 Commercial Transactions (4 hrs.)

 In a transactional approach, the course treats the creation and effect of financing arrangements and other secured transactions in personal property; the rights of third parties claiming interests in the collateral; and the use of checks, notes, and electronic payment techniques.
 The course combines materials traditionally taught in separate courses on negotiable instruments and secured transactions.
 Principal emphasis is the Uniform Commercial Code as the prevailing commercial legislation, but the impact of the common law, the Bankruptcy Act, and other pertinent authority also is considered throughout.
-Prof. Miles, Prof. Schooner, Prof. Wagner.
+Prof. Miles, Prof. Schooner.

 Compliance and Corporate Responsibility (2 hrs)